Job overview

 Desirable criteria

-3. Additional training such as short courses
+3. Additional relevant training such as short courses

 Knowledge and Skills